haikucode-dev/x1-docker-ollama/README.md

 ---

-*Note: The systemd setup script automatically detects your repository path and docker-compose location, so no manual configuration is needed.*
+*Note: The systemd setup script automatically detects your repository path and docker location, so no manual configuration is needed.*